Makita DHP453SFTK 18V LXT combi drill review

 The battery life is seriously good, especially when you consider the charge time is 22 minutes. it would be nice to LEDs on the batteries which show the remaining charge.

-Weighing 1.9 Kg, it’s not the lightest drill we’ve covered.
+Weighing 1.9 Kg, the Makita DHP453SFTK isn’t the lightest drill we’ve covered.
 While this isn’t a major issue, it does hamper its performance when used over a longer period as you’ll start to feel the strain.
 It also lacks a work light which impacts its performance in tight or dark spaces as you’ll need to illuminate them.

 Makita is well respected for its quality and after-sales care.
 And while it’s designed to perform well for many years to come, should any arise, they are more than likely covered by the 3-year warranty.

-There much to like about the Makita DHP453SFTK 18V LXT Combi Drill such as the fast charging batteries, multitude of setting and 101 Piece Accessory Set.
+There much to like about the Makita DHP453SFTK 18V LXT Combi Drill including the fast charging, multitude of setting and 101 Piece Accessory Set.

 However, there are a few negatives.
 There’s no work-light, so you’ll need a torch or lamp.
 For some, this won’t be a big issue, especially as it extends the battery’s life.